 - Information regarding the available appeal procedures.

 7. Dean’s Adjudication; Sanctions

-If the campus dean or designee hears the matter, he or she may immediately adjudicate the matter based on witness statements, witness appearances, and the statements and appearances of the charging party and the student charged.
-Based on the evidence, the dean may dismiss the charges, or may, based on reliable evidence, invoke the following penalties:
+If the Dean of Student Life and Conduct or designee hears the matter, he or she may immediately adjudicate the matter based on witness statements, witness appearances, and the statements and appearances of the charging party and the student charged.
+Based on the evidence, the Dean of Student Life and Conduct may dismiss the charges, or may, based on reliable evidence, invoke the following penalties:

 - Dismissal from the college;

 - Disciplinary suspension for a specified period of time;

 - Disciplinary probation which may or may not be recorded on the student’s personal record;

 - Administrative reprimand or admonition;